7 Reasons To Leave A Toxic Relationship And How To Get Help

 Physical abuse could encompass several different things, from hitting and kicking (what most people think of when they hear the phrase) to sexual assault, pulling hair, biting, scratching, shaking, and pushing.
-Any physical contact that is not wanted or intended to control, demean, or punish is considered physical abuse, and it’s extremely damaging physically, mentally, and emotionally.
+Any physical contact that is not wanted or intended to control, demean, or punish is considered physical abuse, and it’s extremely damaging physically, psychologically, and emotionally.

 An abuser will attempt to keep you away from anything that doesn’t fit their perception of what you should be.
 That means they may try to push you toward certain hobbies and activities and pull you away from others.
 Activities that put you in direct contact with people they don’t want you around will be discouraged or outright forbidden.
 But they may push you toward activities that keep you under their control or control of their family or friends.
 As a result, you lose out on time with friends or time doing things that you enjoy.